bloomberg/presto-accumulo/README.md

 mvn clean package -DskipTests

 # Install presto-server package and configure Presto as normal per their documentation
-cp presto-server/target/presto-server-0.131.tar.gz # some place
+cp presto-server/target/presto-server-0.142-ANY.tar.gz # some place

-# You can use this Presto CLI jar file, or the pre-built one for version 0.131.
+# You can use this Presto CLI jar file
-cp presto-cli/target/presto-cli-0.131-executable.jar # some place
+cp presto-cli/target/presto-cli-0.142-ANY-executable.jar # some place
 ```

 ### Installing the Connector